abhimanyupallavisudhir/chit/README.md

 Here `web_search` should be a Python function with either (1) a `json` attribute in the [OpenAI specification](https://docs.litellm.ai/docs/completion/function_call) or (2) a numpy-style docstring, which lets us automatically calculate the json attribute using `litellm.utils.function_to_dict`.

 Tool-calling is not compatible with streaming.
-If your chat has tools, you can pass `chat.commit(enable_tools=False)` to temporarily disable tools for that AI call and enable streaming.
+If your chat has tools, you can pass `chat.commit(enable_tools=False)` to temporarily disable tools for that AI call and enable streaming (make sure you pass this on the commit that actually makes the AI call--not your user message!).

 ## including files